Fossil Gen 6 Smartwatch Not Turning On: Ultimate Troubleshooting Guide

 Why Does My Fossil Gen 6 Smartwatch Not Turn On After Charging Overnight?

 If your watch does not turn on after a full night of charging, the problem could be a faulty charger, a broken charging cable, or a deeper hardware issue.
 First, check the charger and cable with another device if possible.
+If both work, the watch may have a battery or internal failure.
+Try a forced restart before seeking service.

 Can A Software Update Cause My Fossil Gen 6 To Stop Working?